How We’re Shaping The Future Of Sustainable Fashion Today

 This isn’t the first time we’ve discussed ethical and sustainable fashion.
-We even had the honor of speaking with Cara Smyth, the woman behind the Fair Fashion Center, and Olivia Kennaway who is a leader for ethical fashion in Cape Town, South Africa.
+We even had the honor of speaking with Cara Smyth, the woman behind the Fair Fashion Center, and Olivia Kennaway who is pioneering ethical fashion in Cape Town, South Africa.

 A QUICK OVERVIEW OF SUSTAINABLE FASHION